pnpm/pnpm/packages/pnpm/README.md

 npx pnpm add -g pnpm
 ```

-For other installation options [visit our website](https://pnpm.io/installation).
+For other installation options, [visit our website](https://pnpm.io/installation).

-We also ship an experimental new version of pnpm that may be used even with no Node.js installed on the system, see [@pnpm/beta](https://www.npmjs.com/package/@pnpm/beta).
+We also ship an experimental new version of pnpm that may be used even with no Node.js installed on the system; see [@pnpm/beta](https://www.npmjs.com/package/@pnpm/beta).

 ## Usage